 ALUMNI

 At the School of Social Policy & Practice (SP2), our students are prepared to become the next generation of scholars, practitioners, leaders, and change agents.
-They graduate committed to bringing innovation and passion to the pursuit of justice and positive social impact.
+They graduate committed to bringing innovation and passion to the pursuit of social good and positive social impact.

 Alumni News